google/wire/README.md

 	return string(*b)
 }

-//goose:provide BarFooer
-func provideBar() *Bar {
+func ProvideBar() *Bar {
 	b := new(Bar)
 	*b = "Hello, World!"
 	return b
 }

-//goose:bind BarFooer Fooer *Bar
+var BarFooer = goose.NewSet(
+	ProvideBar,
+	goose.Bind(Fooer(nil), (*Bar)(nil)))
 ```

-The syntax is provider set name, interface type, and finally the concrete type.
+The first argument to `goose.Bind` is a nil value for the interface type and the
+second argument is a zero value of the concrete type.
+An interface binding does
-An interface binding does not necessarily need to have a provider in the same
+not necessarily need to have a provider in the same set that provides the
-set that provides the concrete type.
+concrete type.

 [type identity]: https://golang.org/ref/spec#Type_identity
 [return concrete types]: https://github.com/golang/go/wiki/CodeReviewComments#interfaces